leagueofbeards/vendorinator/README.md

 vendorinator
 ============

-Add vendors to your AdPlacementInator!
+Add vendors to your leagueofbeards/adplacementinator